 So what’s the risk of getting advice from a Board attorney?
 Worst-case-scenario is that the attorney accidentally gives your nonprofit advice that isn’t accurate and it causes a problem for the organization.
 Normally, attorneys have malpractice insurance and nonprofits often have Directors & Officers (D&O) liability insurance.
 But in cases like this, we often see the malpractice insurance refusing to cover the incident because they claim the attorney was acting as a Board member, and the D&O insurance refuses to cover the incident because they claim the Board member was acting as an attorney, leaving the nonprofit open to legal and financial risk.

 Don’t put your nonprofit at-risk.
-Reach out our experienced nonprofit attorneys with your nonprofit legal queries to schedule a consultation today.
+Reach out our experienced legal team to schedule a consultation today.